HigorLoren/stalker/README.md

 # Twitter Scraper

-twitter-scraper is a command-line application written in Python that scrapes and downloads an twitter user's photos and videos.
+twitter-media-scraper is a command-line application written in Python that scrapes and downloads an twitter user's photos and videos.
 Use responsibly.

 Install
 -------